 What Happens Next?

-Over the upcoming months we will be working hard to complete the upland restoration of the property and to secure the remaining funding necessary to have the property ready for public visitation, hopefully by the end of the year.
-We will also be monitoring the shoreline for newly emerged armor, beach change, forage fish spawning, beach wrack, beach invertebrates and LWD.
-So far we have removed approximately half of the armor that was estimated to be littered on 2 acres of tidelands along ½ mile of the project area shoreline.
+The upland restoration of the property is mostly complete and the site is ready for public visitation.
+We continue to monitor the shoreline for newly emerged armor, beach change, forage fish spawning, beach wrack, beach invertebrates and LWD.
+So far we have mobilized heavy equipment 14 times and have removed approximately 80% of the armor that was estimated to be littered on 2 acres of tidelands along ½ mile of the project area shoreline.
 Check back for more updates as they happen.

 -by Jamie Michel, Project Lead